Kathryn M. Collins, LCSW Counseling Services

 There are many good reasons to seek counseling or therapeutic services.
 The clients I see deal with a broad range of issues, topics and feelings.
 Some clients come in because they need a neutral sounding board.
 Others face issues that interfere with their ability to feel happy and productive.
 Still others may need more comprehensive services.
 Regardless, my job is to help people find solutions to their problems and to develop a deeper understanding of themselves.

-I have been in the mental health field for almost 20 years.
-I received my Masters degree from Simmons College Graduate School of Social Work in 1999 in Boston, MA.
-I have experience working with at risk adolescents and their families, child and adult survivors of sexual assault and abuse, foster families, parents with young children, college students, those in a caregiver role, and adults of all ages.
+I have been in the mental health field for 20 years.
+I received my Master’s degree in 1999 from Simmons College Graduate School of Social Work in Boston, MA.
+I have experience working with children, adolescents and their families; at-risk youth; child and adult survivors of sexual assault and abuse; foster families; as well as adults of all ages.

 I worked in a variety of environments, including outpatient mental health, crisis centers and home- and community-based.
 I have experience and training in a variety of treatment techniques including traditional psychodynamic talk therapy, cognitive behavioral therapies and play therapy.